ailab-bio/GraphINVENT2/tutorials/1_introduction.md

 See [3_visualizing_molecules](./3_visualizing_molecules.md) for examples on how to draw grids of molecules.

 ### Summary
 Now you know how to train models and generate structures using the example dataset.
 However, the example dataset structures are not drug-like, and are therefore not the most interesting to study for drug discovery applications.
-To learn how to train GraphINVENT models on custom datasets, see [2_using_a_new_dataset](./2_using_a_new_dataset.md).
+To learn how to train GraphINVENT2 models on custom datasets, see [2_using_a_new_dataset](./2_using_a_new_dataset.md).